shmalebx9/2020UABCANs/Constitution/CAN.md

 ## Morality and Public Order

+**At a glance:** Since the criminal law is aimed at legislating to prevent evil, the question naturally arises: to what extent can provinces legislate based on morality?
+The courts have determined that there is some room for provincial legislation in this area.
+As long as the provincial statute on morality is not in pith and substance criminal law (by creating a criminal penalty) it is valid provincial law.
+This mostly applies to provincial regulatory schemes which set standards for how specific industries can act based on moral grounds.
+It is important to note that these kinds of regulations are ultra vires the parliament.

++ Law on public morality with a punishment: criminal law, intre vires parliament, ultra vires the provinces
++ Regulations on public morality: regulatory law, intre vires the provinces, extra vires the parliament.

 **Nova Scotia Board of Censors v McNeil:** The board of censors was the body charged with regulating movie theatres in Nova Scotia.
 The act enabling the board gave them wide discretion over how the movie industry could operate.
 Reg 32 stated that "indecent or improper performance" would not be allowed in Nova Scotia theatres.
 This regulation was used to block the semi-pornographic film *Last Tango In Paris* from being shown in Nova Scotia.
 Mcneil argued that the provincial board was effectively exercising criminal law to punish a public evil.
 McNeil succeeded in having Reg 32 struck, but the Act and the board were found intre vires.

 + Reg 32 seeks to prevent a public evil by instituting a penalty.
 This is clear criminal law, ultra vires the province.